-Have your tween kids tried reading novels in verse, stories written in free verse or prose?
-The text looks easy to read which often entices reluctant readers but dive deeper and you’ll find compelling stories filled with heart, important themes, and precise language.
+Have your tween kids tried reading novels in verse, stories written in free verse poetry?
+The text looks easy to read enticing reluctant readers but dive deeper and you’ll find compelling stories filled with heart, important themes, and precise language.

 I first fell in love with novels written in verse as an elementary fifth-grade teacher reading Love That Dog by Sharon Creech and Out of the Dust by Karen Hess.
 And guess what I discovered?
-Novels in verse aren’t just beautifully written prose, they are highly appealing books for readers who haven’t yet developed a love of books.
-For a child who isn’t the biggest fan of reading, novels in verse feel almost like cheating when they read; the words are less, the story flows quickly, and it seems easier than a traditional narrative story.
+Novels in verse aren’t just beautifully written poetry, they are highly appealing books for readers who haven’t yet developed a love of books.
+For a child who isn’t the biggest fan of reading, reading verse feels almost like cheating –the words are less, the story flows quickly, and it seems easier than a traditional narrative story.

 These books pack a big punch.
 And I love that there are no superfluous words.
 Each word is chosen with care.

 Chapter books written in verse are not just for reluctant readers but for all readers, I hope you’ll give one or more of these novels in verse a try.
 They are worth it.

 Novels in Verse for Elementary Students Ages 8 – 12

 Becoming Muhammad Ali by James Patterson and Kwame Alexander, illustrated by Dawud Anyabwile